XarwinM/competence_estimation/README.md

 And  similarly for out-of-distribution (OOD) samples:
 * `{x}_ood.npy`- where `x = features, logits, labels`

 For both `ood` and `id` data, features are of shape `(N,D)` where `N` is size of training data and `D` the dimension of the feature.
 Logits are of shape `(N,C)` where `C` is the amount of classes to predict.
+The labels have have the shape `(N,)`.

-We provide for the standard classifier (ERM) features and logits computed on the `PACS` data set where the Art domain is considered as unseen test domain (i.e. data from test domain Art is out-of-distribution).
+We provide for the standard classifier (ERM) features and logits computed on the `PACS` data set where the Art domain is considered to be the unseen test domain (i.e. data from test domain Art is out-of-distribution).
 The data can be stored in `data/PACS/test_env_0/` and downloaded via the following Python script
 ```
 import gdown

 url = 'https://drive.google.com/drive/folders/1q0OaXsU63C4VGsDoDIJcG0Eh1fDITgj4?usp=sharing'
 output = 'data/PACS/test_env_0'

+# Create folder if it does not exist
+os.makedirs(output, exist_ok=True)

 # download folder to directory
 gdown.download_folder(url, output=output, quiet=True, use_cookies=False)